Resolution Writing & Submission

 Then write the operative clauses, starting each in italics and following each clause with a semi-colon, except the last one, which ends with a period.

 Resolutions also need to conform to the following guidelines (adopted from the Arrowhead Conference’s General Administrative Rule 11):

 After consulting the rules and conducting research, each participant should submit a resolution.
-Resolutions must be submitted on or before March 16, 2018 to be guaranteed to be a committee agenda item.
-Resolutions submitted after March 16, 2018 will be added to the end of a committee's agenda in the order in which they are received.
+Resolutions must be submitted on or before March 20, 2019 (7:59 PM, CST) to be eligible for priority consideration.
+Resolutions submitted after this date will be added to the end of a committee's agenda in the order in which they are received.

 Below are the submit buttons for the different committees.
 Please submit your resolution to the correct committee.
 Resolutions submitted to the wrong committee will be discarded.